 Longer Repayment Tenure

 Having an extended repayment period can be advantageous, especially when dealing with loan repayments.
 A Loan Against Property typically offers a longer repayment period.
 In many cases, borrowers can have up to 15 years or even more to repay the loan.
 This flexibility allows for smaller monthly installments, making it easier on the budget.
 It’s particularly useful for those borrowing significant sums and needing an extended period to spread out their repayments.
-Furthermore, with the option to choose between fixed and floating interest rates, borrowers can select a repayment structure that best suits their financial situation.
+With the option to choose between fixed and floating interest rates, borrowers can select a repayment structure that best suits their financial situation.

 Flexible Repayment Options